The List Building Guide To Build Your Email Marketing Lists

 Does size really matter?

-When we are talking about building email marketing lists, I would say size does matter.
+When we are talking about building your email marketing lists, I would say size does matter.
 But it isn’t the only thing that matters in lead generation and list building.

 Quality matters as well.